podaac/l2ss-py-autotest/tests/custom/README.md

 These are the main overrides for the default spatial and temporal tests.

 - `generic_mode`: controls the generic spatial and temporal tests together.
 Use `all`, `spatial`, `temporal`, or `none`.
 - `spatial_bbox`: overrides the spatial area used to choose the granule and build the spatial Harmony request.
+Use a 4-item list in `min lon, min lat, max lon, max lat` order, for example `[-10, 20, 10, 40]`.
 - `granule_concept_id`: forces the test to use a specific granule instead of selecting one from CMR.

 ## Advanced Tuning